 - Chair/Teaching Supervisor and/or Peer Evaluations (maximum of two)

 - Course Syllabus from General Education course(s) taught during the year of nomination

-The deadline for submission of materials is extended to April 5, 2021.
+The deadline for submission of materials is March 25, 2024.

 A Subcommittee of the University Committee on General Education will serve as the Award Committee.
 The voting membership of the Award Committee will have at least one faculty representative from each of the Colleges represented on the General Education Committee and one student representative.
 The Director of General Education will serve ex officio.
 The Award Committee will examine each nominee’s submission materials for evidence of outstanding teaching in General Education.

 - 2022-2023 Katie Gruber, Communication Studies

 - 2021-2022 Christina M. Cobb, University Studies Department